dispatchrun/wzprof/README.md

 # wzprof

 `wzprof`, pronounced as you think it should, is as pprof based profiler for WebAssembly built on top of Wazero.
-It gives you easy access to CPU and Memory profiles of your WASM modules.
+It offers the ability to collect CPU and Memory profiles during the execution of WebAssembly modules.

 ## Motivation

-`pprof` is one of the favorite profiling tool of any Go developer.
-Many WASM runtimes out there allow to profile guest code via an external profiler, such as `perf`, but in many cases, you don't want to run an external profiler and you just want a quick and easy access to your WASM module profiles.
+WebAssembly runtimes typically allow profiling guest code via an external profiler such as `perf`, but in many cases the recording and analysis of profiles remains a difficult task, especially due to features like JIT compilation.

-`wzprof` currently implements two profilers, CPU and Memory, and works with any language compiled to WASM.
-Developers can use the classic `go tool pprof` or any `pprof` compatible tool to consume their profiles.
+`pprof` is the de-factor standard profiling tool for Go programs, and offers some of the simplest and quickest ways to gather insight into the performance of an application.

+`wzprof` aims the combine the capabilities and user experience of `pprof` within a Wazero runtime, enabling the profiling of any application compiled to WebAssembly.

 ## Features

+`wzprof` mimics the approach and workflow popularized by Go pprof, and extends it to collect profiles of WebAssembly programs compiled from any programming language.
+The profiles produced are designed to be compatible with pprof, allowing developers to use the classic `go tool pprof` workflow to analyize application performance.

 - CPU: calls sampling and on-CPU time.
 - Memory: allocations (see below).